-- Calculate compound interest earned on different principal amounts over different time-periods. - Explain the difference between simple and compound interest. - Compare simple and compound interest earnings for different principal amounts and over different time-periods. - Investigate various situations of spending habits. - Explain ways consumers spend/save money. - Explore the various types of investments and various variables when saving money. - Use online banking calculator to compare earnings on interest rates on loans. - Calculate simple/compound interest in real world financial situations. - Explore various options consumers have to borrow money. - Investigate and compare various types of interest rates consumers can pay lenders when repaying borrowed money. - Solve real world financial problems comparing how interest rates and loan lengths affect the total cost of borrowed money. - Use an online banking calculator to compare how interest rates and loan lengths affect the total cost of borrowed money. - Research the related costs to attend college. - Estimate the amount for 2 or 4 years of college. - Devise a realistic plan on how to save for the first year of college. - Research earnings for future career. - Research colleges/schools tuition and years attended to obtain appropriate degree. - Compare income to monthly student loan payments to final pay off amount/time.
+- Compare simple and compound interest earnings for different principal amounts and over different time periods. - Investigate various situations of spending habits. - Explain ways consumers spend/save money. - Explore the various types of investments and various variables when saving money. - Use an online banking calculator to compare earnings on interest rates on loans. - Calculate simple/compound interest in real world financial situations. - Explore various options consumers have to borrow money. - Investigate and compare various types of interest rates consumers can pay lenders when repaying borrowed money. - Solve real world financial problems comparing how interest rates and loan lengths affect the total cost of borrowed money. - Use an online banking calculator to compare how interest rates and loan lengths affect the total cost of borrowed money. - Research the related costs of attending college. - Estimate the amount for 2 or 4 years of college. - Devise a realistic plan on how to save for the first year of college. - Research earnings for future career. - Research colleges/schools' tuition and years attended to obtain appropriate degree. - Compare income to monthly student loan payments to final pay off amount/time.